 - Adopt-a-Trail: Adopt a section of trail at one our parks to help keep it passable for visitors.

 - Park Ambassador: To provide a presence on park grounds in a non-enforcement capacity.
 Ambassadors will provide information/trail ethics for trail users, advise of violations or public safety concerns, and take an active role in protecting/ preserving the parks to assist the full-time Ranger department.
 Training is provided.

 - Garden: Work to fight invasive species, use your gardening and weeding skills.

-- Special Events/Projects: Assist during special events such as Reptile Week, Feederwatch, Bluebird trail monitoring, Christmas Magic, Maple Sugar Days, and more.
+- Special Events: Assist during special events such as Reptile Week, Feederwatch, Bluebird trail monitoring, Christmas Magic, Maple Sugar Days, and more.

-- Friends Groups: Consider joining the Friends of Wallace-Cross Mill, Friends of the Heritage Rail Trail, and Friends of Canine Meadows.
+- Friends Groups: Consider joining the Friends of Wallace-Cross Mill and/or Friends of the Heritage Rail Trail.
 Become a docent at the mill or open the train station museums during the summer months.